Skip to main content

 Get Your Oregon CHL

 Know the laws before you carry.
-Start with your CHL training certificate.
+The first step is your training certificate.

-Last updated: February 16, 2026 Disclaimer: This guide is for informational purposes.
-Consult an attorney for legal advice.
-Laws change frequently.
+Last updated: February 16, 2026 Disclaimer: This guide is for information only.
+Talk to a lawyer for legal advice.
+Laws change often.

 Ready to Get Your Oregon CHL?